mpenate-ellenbytech/zephyr/doc/releases/migration-guide-4.0.rst

   to support all JEDEC JC 42.4 compatible temperature sensors.
 It now uses the :dtcompatible:`jedec,jc-42.4-temp` compatible string instead to the ``microchip,mcp9808`` string.

+* The ``nxp,`` prefixed properties in :dtcompatible:`nxp,kinetis-acmp` have been deprecated in favor of properties without the prefix.
+The sensor based driver for the :dtcompatible:`nxp,kinetis-acmp` has been updated to support both the new and deprecated property names.
+Uses of the deprecated property names should be updated to the new property names.

 Serial
 ======

+ * Users of :c:func:`uart_irq_tx_ready` now need to check for ``ret > 0`` to ensure that the FIFO can accept data bytes, instead of ``ret == 1``.
+The function now returns a lower bound on the number of bytes that can be provided to :c:func:`uart_fifo_fill` without truncation.

 Regulator
 =========